Surnet/swagger-jsdoc/docs/GETTING-STARTED.md

       version: '1.0.0', // Version (required)
     },
   },
-  apis: ['./routes.js'], // Path to the API docs
+  // Path to the API docs
+  apis: ['./routes.js'],
 };

+Please note that relative paths in `apis` are relative to the current directory from which the Node.js program is ran, not the application serving the APIs.

 // Initialize swagger-jsdoc -> returns validated swagger spec in json format const swaggerSpec = swaggerJSDoc(options);